tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 Tendermint is not aware of the snapshotting process at all, it is entirely an application concern.
 The following guarantees must be provided:

-* **Periodic:** snapshots must be taken periodically, not on-demand - for faster restores, lower load, and less DoS risk.
+* **Periodic:** snapshots must be taken periodically, not on-demand, for faster restores, lower load, and less DoS risk.

 * **Deterministic:** snapshots must be deterministic, and identical across all nodes - typically by taking a snapshot at given height intervals.